Visit England > Exmoor

 But Exmoor also offers an extra challenge - the dramatic cliffs and caves offer climbers many interesting challenges in impressive locations,

-Exmoor towns and villages
+Exmoor villages and towns

 There are numerous small villages and hamlets in addition to those listed above.